Three Areas Where Social Media Can Cause an Issue

 2. Social Media Can Take a Toll On Your Physical Body

-Social media also tends to increase the amount of time that you spend using technology.
-This can feed into various physical health concerns, particularly in younger children and teenagers who are still in critical stages of development.
+Social media also tends to increase the time people spend using technology.
+This can lead to various physical health concerns, particularly in younger children and teenagers still in critical development stages.

 Social Media Can Reinforce Sedentary Behavior

 Social media doesn’t always equate to less exercise.
-In fact, one study found that physically active students who used social media often tended to exercise daily.
+One study found that physically active students who used social media often exercised daily.

-However, the same study found that sedentary students who frequented social networks struggled to get exercise.
-In other words, social media had the effect of exacerbating pre-existing sedentary behavior.
+However, the same study found that passive students who frequented social networks struggled to get exercise.
+In other words, social media exacerbated pre-existing sedentary behavior.

 Social Media Can Impact Your Sleep

-The above-referenced study also found that daily social media use often impacted sleep.
-Particularly those who already got adequate sleep found that daily social media use hampered their slumber.
+The above-referenced study also found that daily social media use often impacts sleep.
+Those who already get adequate sleep found that daily social media use hampered their slumber.

-Once again, the study countered this because those who were often sleep deprived actually got better sleep.
-However, the fact still stands that social media interferes with anyone who is already getting appropriate rest.
-And that doesn’t even touch on the fact that blue light from screens is often associated with disrupted sleep, as well.
+Once again, the study countered this because those who were often sleep-deprived got better sleep.
+However, the fact still stands that social media interferes with anyone already getting appropriate rest.
+And that doesn’t even touch on the fact that blue light from screens is often associated with disrupted sleep.

 Social Media Can Strain Your Eyes and Your Back

-Social media can also have a direct impact on individual areas of the body.
+Social media can also directly impact individual areas of the body.
 For instance, the additional time spent hunched over a phone or sitting at a computer desk can hurt your neck and spine.

 In addition, eyestrain is a serious concern.
-The growing quantity of hours that are spent in front of screens is becoming a serious problem.
-Consistent social media usage only worsens this problem and opens up individuals to dry eye symptoms and blurred vision.
+The growing number of hours spent in front of screens is becoming a serious problem.
+Consistent social media usage only worsens this problem and opens individuals to dry eye symptoms and blurred vision.

 3. Social Media Can Impact Your Social Activity